Moritz72/ToMaChess/README.md

 - *Direct Encounter*

 ### Armageddon
-For the *Armageddon* parameter the user can specifiy additionaly parameters *With Armageddon*, *After Tiebreak Pair* and *Color Determination* (In order, Random or Choice).
+For the *Armageddon* parameter the user can specifiy additionaly parameters *With Armageddon*, *After Tiebreak* and *Color Determination* (In Order, Random or Choice).

 ## Multi Stage Tournaments
 One can also combine multiple tournaments to a multi stage tournament.